 Dr. Geoffrey L. Greif, Professor

 Within the past few years, Dr. Greif has explored horizontal relationships with the publications of Buddy System: Understanding male friendships and Two Plus Two: Couples and their couple friendships (with Dr. Katherine Holtz Deal).
 A new book (co-authored with Dr. Michael Woolley), Adult Sibling Relationships, came out in 2016.
 In 2001, he chaired Governor Parris Glendening’s Commission to study sexual orientation discrimination in Maryland.
-In 2011, Dr. Greif began co-leading a fathering group for federal detainees at the Chesapeake Detention Center in Baltimore.
+Between 2011 and 2016, Dr. Greif began co-leading a fathering group for federal detainees at the Chesapeake Detention Center in Baltimore.

 He is a member of various community-based boards, including the Open Society Institute Leadership Council and the Shriver Hall Concert Series, where he chairs the board.
 He also served on the Board of Social Work Examiners in Maryland and the board of WYPR, the local National Public Radio Station.
 His current research, teaching, and practice interests include child abduction, family therapy, parenting issues, adult friendships, and adult siblings.
 In 2007, he received the Educator of the Year award from the Maryland Chapter of NASW and in 2010 he received the University of Maryland Board of Regents Excellence in Teaching Award.
 He has appeared on numerous television and radio programs and his research has been cited in major news outlets throughout the world.